lamastex/lamastex.github.io/_pages/research.md

 Research at LaMaStEx is at the interdisciplinary interface of computing, mathematics and statistics.
 We use computer arithmetic and combinatorial data-structures through custom-built mathematical and statistical models to rigorously solve numerical optimization and simulation problems that arise in statistical decision-making from real-world data.

+Current student research projects involve a mixture of skills from mathematics, computer science, statistics, data engineering and data science.

 ### Details of research:

 * [Curriculum Vitae](/cv/) for a field-specific picture